-A red blood cell count is a blood test that your doctor uses to find out how many red blood cells (RBCs) you have in your blood.
+A red blood cell count is a blood test that your doctor uses to find out how many red blood cells (RBCs) you have.
 It’s also known as an erythrocyte count.

 The test is important because RBCs contain hemoglobin, which carries oxygen to your body’s tissues.
 The number of RBCs you have can affect how much oxygen your tissues receive.
-Your tissues need oxygen to function effectively.
+Your tissues need oxygen to function.

-According to the American Association for Clinic Chemistry (AACC), the test is almost always a part of a complete blood cell (CBC) test.
-A CBC test measures the number of all types of components in the blood, including:
+According to the American Association for Clinical Chemistry (AACC), the test is almost always a part of a complete blood count (CBC) test.
+A CBC test measures the number of all components in the blood, including:

 - red blood cells

 Your hematocrit is the volume of red blood cells in your body.
 A hematocrit test measures the ratio of RBCs in your blood.